top of page

 In collaboration with the performers Jossia Clement, Laura Morales Davila, Valerie Ebuwa, Joseph Hernandez, and Steph Quinci.
 All texts performed in the piece authored by the performers themselves.

-Stage and Costume Design: Amelie Sabbagh + Lisa Rüger
+Stage and Costume Design: Amelie Sabbagh + Jinx Rüger

 Video Art: Lucie Freynhagen